Textos Completos Autorizados

 País de fuente:Suiza

-institución:(a) Department of Endocrinology and Metabolism, The Affiliated Hospital of Qingdao University, Qingdao, China.
+institución:(a) Department of Endocrinology Two, The First Affiliated Hospital of Anhui University of Chinese Medicine, Hefei, Anhui, China.

 Conflicto:The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.